-Herbalife Nutrition is committed to transparency pertaining to ESG-related strategies, programs, impact, and investments.
-Our publicly available ESG index provides detailed information, and it is updated annually and consistently in accordance with standard ESG frameworks.
-The Company's full ESG index and all ESG-related policies and position statements can be found at https://ir.herbalife.com/esg.
+We are committed to transparency pertaining to sustainability policies, strategies, programs, and impact.
+Our annual sustainability scorecard and Global Sustainability Report are published in accordance with existing standard frameworks and can be found at https://ir.herbalife.com/esg.

 Compensation to directors